rkoeninger/ShenScript/docs/interop.rst

       // Renders a `(not X)` call with the JavaScript `!` operator
-      // and inserts type conversions only as needed inline('not', x => ann('JsBool', Unary('!', cast('JsBool', x))))
+      // and inserts type conversions only as needed inline('not', 'JsBool', ['JsBool'], x => Unary('!', x));

    :param string name:       Name of symbol that triggers this rule to be applied.
+   :param string dataType:   The type of the whole expression, or :js:`null` if it is unknown.
+   :param array  paramTypes: The types of argument expressions, each can be :js:`null` if they are unknown.
    :param function f:        Function that handles the JavaScript AST transformation for this rule.
    :returns:                 :js:`f`.

 .. function:: load(path)